 Sorting is carried out on the basis of individual physical properties.
-Details of principles and equipment are given by Saravacos and Kostaropoulos [15], Brennan et al. [16] and Peleg [17].
-No sorting system is absolutely precise and a balance is often struck between precision and flow rate.
+Details of principles and equipment are given in Saravacos and Kostaropoulos [19], Brennan et al. [20], and Peleg [21].
+No sorting system is absolutely precise, and a balance is often struck between precision and flow rate.

 Weight is usually the most precise method of sorting, as it is not dependent on the geometry of the products.
-Eggs, fruit or vegetables may be separated into weight categories using spring-loaded, strain gauge or electronic weighing devices incorporated into conveying systems.
-Using a series of tipping or compressed air blowing mechanisms set to trigger at progressively lesser weights, the heavier items are removed first, followed by the next weight category and so on.
+Eggs, fruit, or vegetables may be separated into weight categories using spring-loaded, strain gauge, or electronic weighing devices incorporated into conveying systems.
+Using a series of tipping or compressed air blowing mechanisms set to trigger at progressively lesser weights, the heavier items are removed first followed by the next weight category, and so on.
 These systems are computer controlled and can additionally provide data on quantities and size distributions from different growers.
-An alternative system is to use the 'catapult' principle where units are thrown into different collecting chutes, depending on their weight, by spring-loaded catapult arms.
-A disadvantage of weight sorting is the relatively long time required per unit; and other methods are more appropriate with smaller items such as legumes or cereals, or if faster throughput is required.
+An alternative system is to use the "catapult" principle where units are thrown into different collecting chutes, depending on their weight, by spring-loaded catapult arms.
+A disadvantage of weight sorting is the relatively long time required per unit and other methods are more appropriate with smaller items such as legumes or cereals, or if faster throughput is required.

 Size sorting is less precise than weight sorting, but is considerably cheaper.
-As discussed in Section 1.2, the size and shape of food units are difficult to define precisely.
-Size categories could involve a number of physical parameters, including diameter, length or projected area.
+As discussed in Section 1.2, the sizes and shapes of food units are difficult to define precisely.
+Size categories could include a number of physical parameters including diameter, length, or projected area.
 Diameter of spheroidal units such as tomatoes or citrus fruits is conventionally considered to be orthogonal to the fruit stem, while length is coaxial.
 Therefore rotating the units on a conveyor can make size sorting more precise.

-Sorting into size categories requires some sort of screen, many designs of which are discussed in detail by Slade [18], Brennan et al. [16] and Fellows [14].
-The main categories of screens are fixed aperture and variable aperture designs.
-Flatbed and rotary screens are the main geometries of the fixed bed screen and a number of screens may be used in series or in parallel to sort units into several size categories simultaneously.
-The problem with fixed screens is usually contacting the feed material with the screen, which may become blocked or overloaded.
+Sorting into size categories requires some sort of screen, many designs of which are discussed in detail in Slade [22], Brennan et al. [20], and Fellows [18].
+The main categories of screens are fixed-aperture and variable-aperture designs.
+Flatbed and rotary screens are the main geometries of fixed bed screen and a number of screens may be used in series or in parallel to sort units into several size categories simultaneously.
+The problem with fixed screens is usually contacting the feed material with the screen which may become blocked or overloaded.
 Fixed screens are often used with smaller particulate foods such as nuts or peas.
-Variable aperture screens have either a continuous diverging or stepwise diverging apertures.
-These are much more gentle and are commonly used with larger, more delicate items such as fruit.
-The principles of some sorting screens are illustrated in Fig. 1.7.
+Variable-aperture screens have either a continuous diverging or stepwise diverging apertures.
+These are much gentler and are commonly used with larger, more delicate items such as fruit.
+The principles of some sorting screens are illustrated in Figure 1.7.

 Shape sorting is useful in cases where the food units are contaminated with particles of similar size and weight.
 This is particularly applicable to grain which may contain other seeds.
-The principle is that discs or cylinders with accurately shaped indentations will pick up seeds of the correct shape when rotated through the stock, while other shapes will remain in the feed (see Fig. 1.8).
+The principle is that disks or cylinders with accurately shaped indentations will pick up seeds of the correct shape when rotated through the stock, while other shapes will remain in the feed (Figure 1.8).